AyeCode/invoicing/readme.txt

 == Changelog ==

+= 2.1.5 =
+* Show admin notice on our settings page if a GetPaid database table is missing - ADDED

 = 2.1.4 =
 * Validate minimum amounts without sending the value to the servers - CHANGED
 * Missing state defaults to country when editing an invoice - FIXED